paulwenner/feature-implementer/README.md

 ## Template Management (Web UI & CLI)

-The application allows you to create and manage custom prompt templates stored in a local SQLite database (`feature_implementer.db`).
+The application allows you to create and manage custom prompt templates stored in a local SQLite database (`.feature_implementer.db`).
+This database is located in a standard user-specific application data directory, not within your project folder.
+The typical locations are:
+- Linux: `~/.local/share/feature_implementer/`
+- macOS: `~/Library/Application Support/feature_implementer/`
+- Windows: `%APPDATA%\feature_implementer\` (e.g., `C:\Users\YourUser\AppData\Roaming\feature_implementer\`)

+If the application cannot create or access this directory, it will fall back to creating a `.feature_implementer_data` directory in your current workspace.

 **Web UI:**
 1. Navigate to the "Template Manager" page (link usually in the header/footer).